mortalsim/mortalbuild/README.md

       ext: '.o'
       // Command to invoke
       cmd: 'g++'
+      // Any includes for various builds
+      includes:
+        // Included for all builds
+        all:
+          - 'include/',
+          - 'my/other/include/'
+        // Included only for dev builds
+        dev: 'src/include',
+        // Included only for production builds
+        prod: 'prod/include',
+        // Included only for test builds
+        test:
+          - 'test/include/',
+          - 'dep/Catch2/single_include'
       // Any necessary flags for the command
       args:
         // Optionally, FLAGS can be defined with ALL:, DEV:, and/or